27 Aug Fortune 500 CISOs Play Musical Chairs

 Surging damages from cybercriminal attacks have driven the salaries of information security officers (CISOs) through the roof, with some companies offering seven-figure salaries to attract the right talent.
 So why is it so hard to keep CISOs in the job?

-Study after study, after all, has shown that CISOs are job-hopping faster than most — with Cybersecurity Ventures recently finding that 24 percent of Fortune 500 CEOs have been working in their roles for just one year, on average.
+Study after study, after all, has shown that CISOs are job-hopping faster than most — with Cybersecurity Ventures recently finding that 24 percent of Fortune 500 CISOs have been working in their roles for just one year, on average.

 Just 16 percent have been working in their current roles for two years, while 13 percent have lasted a whole three years.